oracle/cloudtestdrive/AppDev/wls/ll-jrf/wlsforocijrf_prereq.md

-##  Step 4.
-Provision ATP Database

-Lorem Ipsum (WLSATP)

-You should be able now to run the Hands on Lab on your own cloud environment.
+You should be prepared now to run the Hands on Lab on your own cloud environment.